Thomas Miller is a project pilot for the Global Hawk unmanned aircraft system aircraft at NASA's Dryden Flight Research Center, Edwards, Calif.

 Prior to coming to Dryden, Miller spent seven years as a Northrop Grumman RQ-4 Global Hawk pilot at Edwards Air Force Base, where he planned and conducted unmanned air vehicle test and operational missions.
 He previously served 21 years in the U.S. Air Force, retiring with the rank of major.

-Miller earned a Bachelor of Science in Industrial Engineering from Southern Illinois University, Carbondale, and a Master of Science in Finance from Golden Gate University, San Francisco.
-Among military honors he received are the Meritorious Service Medal, Air Medal, Aerial Achievement Medal, Air Force Commendation Medal and the Air Force Achievement Medal.
+Miller has a Bachelor of Science degree from Southern Illinois University, Carbondale, and is completing a Master of Science from Golden Gate University, San Francisco.
+Among military honors he has received are the Meritorious Service Medal; Air Medal (1OLC); Aerial Achievement Medal (3OLC); Air Force Commendation Medal (1OLC); and the Air Force Achievement Medal.